nagornyi/palmyrafm/README.md

 cd palmyrafm

 # Generate icon (optional - PNG files included in repository)
-# Uncomment the following lines if you want to regenerate the icon:
+# The commented steps are only needed if you want to regenerate the icon:
 # sudo apt install inkscape  # Ubuntu/Debian
 # sudo dnf install inkscape  # Fedora
 # sudo zypper install inkscape  # openSUSE